playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ![][template-add-on-entity-image]

-Dragging it into the empty area of the hierarchy view will add it as child of the top most Entity in the scene.
+Dragging it into the empty area of the hierarchy view will add it as child of the topmost Entity in the scene.

 ![][template-add-scene-hierarchy-area-image]